Sam Katzman: New emphasis on teen movies

 In 1955, when Columbia wanted to release the first rock-'n'-roll musical, Katzman reworked elements from his Gloria Jean musical I Surrender Dear into one of Columbia's biggest hits, Rock Around the Clock (1956) with Bill Haley and His Comets.
-This cost $300,000 and earned over $4 million.
+This production cost $300,000 and earned over $4 million.
 This was followed by Cha-Cha-Cha Boom!
 (1956), Don't Knock the Rock (1957, again with Bill Haley), Calypso Heat Wave (1957) and Juke Box Rhythm (1959, scheduled for Bill Haley but ultimately made with singer Jack Jones).

 Katzman also produced horror films for the teenage audience, including The Werewolf (1956), The Man Who Turned to Stone (1957), The Giant Claw (1957), Zombies of Mora Tau (1957) and The Night the World Exploded (1957).

 In May 1957 Katzman told Variety: "A picture that makes money is a good picture—whether it is artistically good or bad.
-I’m in the five and dime business and not in the Tiffany business.
+I’m in the five-and-dime business and not in the Tiffany business.
 I make pictures for the little theatres around the country."
 He added that his movies were normally budgeted between $250,000 and $500,000.
 He said at Columbia he had made 110 pictures, none of which lost money, and the average gross was $1 million.
 He said at least 40% of the 110 pictures made were still in release.

 "Every picture I make now has a selling gimmick aimed at the young audience", he said in 1957, and he made car movies, horror stories, science fiction and music.
 He said his pictures are the "bread and butter" pictures of the industry.
 "I don't get ulcers with the type of pictures I make", he said.

 In 1957 Katzman made seven films for Columbia, including non-teenage fare such as Utah Blaine (1957), Escape from San Quentin (1957), The Tijuana Story (1957) and The World Was His Jury (1957).
 He announced in December of that year he would double this amount over the following twelve months.